www-splitcells-net/net.splitcells.network.community/README.md

 [Open and Closed Tasks]
 * [ ] Task to be done.
 * [x] Completed task. -> Conclusion
-* [o] Task not to be done, as it was rejected.
+* [x] Task not to be done, as it was rejected.
 Such a task may not be deleted for documentation purposes.
    -> Reason for rejection.
+Things like `* [o]` are not used, as this can create some rendering issues, where renderers do not support different item types in a list.
 # Completed Tasks
 [Tasks that are done and stored for documentation purposes.
 This is optional, so that one can easily see only the open tasks.]